Seventh Month of making money from Blogging!

 I will always write about what worked for me and what didn’t, so hopefully you don’t make the same mistakes I did!

-Now that I have a tiny bit of experience blogging, I hope that through my income reports, you can get a tasted of what needs to be done to make money from blogging.
+Now that I have a tiny bit of experience blogging, I hope that through my income reports, you can get a taste of what needs to be done to make money from blogging.

 To keep myself accountable: